Janet (album): Janet World Tour

-Her performances also garnered criticism.
-Renee Graham of The Boston Globe commented that her stage show at Great Woods Center for the Performing Arts on June 20, 1994, proved her limited vocal range as "[t]he numerous costume changes, pyrotechnics and the dancing all but overshadowed her razor-sharp seven-piece band and three back-up singers", asserting Jackson was a better performer and entertainer than she was a vocalist.
-However, the St. Louis Post-Dispatchs Steve Pick observed Jackson's stage show at the Riverport Amphitheatre on July 12, 1994, made the Janet album's numerous hit singles more effective with her "larger-than-life stage persona".
+Her performances also drew criticism.
+Renee Graham of The Boston Globe commented that her stage show at Great Woods Center for the Performing Arts on June 20, 1994, proved her limited vocal range as "[t]he numerous costume changes, pyrotechnics and the dancing all but overshadowed her razor-sharp seven-piece band and three backup singers", asserting Jackson was a better performer and entertainer than she was a vocalist.
+However, the St. Louis Post-Dispatchs Steve Pick observed Jackson's stage show at the Riverport Amphitheatre on July 12, 1994, enhanced the Janet album's numerous hit singles through her "larger-than-life stage persona".

 Critical reception

 Rolling Stone magazine declared "[a]s princess of America's black royal family, everything Janet Jackson does is important.
 Whether proclaiming herself in charge of her life, as she did on Control (1986), or commander in chief of a rhythm army dancing to fight society's problems (Rhythm Nation 1814, from 1989), she's influential.
 And when she announces her sexual maturity, as she does on her new album, Janet, it's a cultural moment."
-Claiming the album should bring her critical praise, the magazine concludes its review with the statement "[t]he princess of America's black royal family has announced herself sexually mature and surrendered none of her crown's luster in the process.
+The magazine said the album should earn her critical praise and concluded its review by stating "[t]he princess of America's black royal family has announced herself sexually mature and surrendered none of her crown's luster in the process.
 Black women and their friends, lovers and children have a victory in Janet."
-Robert Christgau originally gave the album an "honorable mention" in his consumer guide for The Village Voice, wherein he complimented its erotic songs and cited "Funky Big Band", "Throb", and "Be a Good Boy" as highlights.
+Robert Christgau originally gave the album an "honorable mention" in his consumer guide for The Village Voice, in which he complimented its erotic songs and cited "Funky Big Band", "Throb", and "Be a Good Boy" as highlights.
 Billboard magazine gave a positive review, stating "[d]estined to be an instant smash, Ms. Jackson's latest is a glamorous assortment of styles—pop, dance, R&B, rock, jazz, rap—each delivered with consummate skill and passion.
 Janet is described as "a career-defining record earning Janet the right to operate on a first-name basis."

 Michael Snyder of the San Francisco Chronicle lauded the album's content, stating "[t]his 75-minute opus, her first effort under a megabuck contract with the Virgin label, could be the make-out album of the '90s ... a silken soul odyssey, charting one woman's journey to emotional and sexual fulfillment through 10 songs and a series of spoken-word and ambient snippets."
 Caroline Sullivan of The Guardian declared the album's "luxuriant collection of house, soul and pop is her best yet.
 Cod-Madonna throwaways like 'Throb' aside, there are surprises all over the place.
 Public Enemy's Chuck D counterweights Jackson's sugared vocal to stunning effect on a black-pride anthem, 'New Agenda'; soprano Kathleen Battle turns the heavyweight funk of 'This Time' into something eerie and beautiful."